Boeing MQ-28 Ghost Bat: Development

 The aircraft is the first combat aircraft designed and developed in Australia in over half a century.
 In February 2019, Boeing said that it will "depend on the market" whether the aircraft is manufactured in Australia or the US.
-Ghost Bat will remain a sovereign Australian program, with aircraft only being produced in Australia and the lead partner on the program being the RAAF.
-On 4 November 2021, Boeing Australia announced the Melbourne facility, Boeing Aerostructures Australia, had already commenced construction of its fifth aircraft.
-On 26 March 2024, Boeing Australia announced the commencement of construction of a 9000 square-metre factory complex, named the Wellcamp Aerospace and Defence Precinct, in Wellcamp, Toowoomba, in partnership with the Wagner Corporation.
+Ghost Bat is to remain a sovereign Australian program, with aircraft only being produced in Australia and the lead partner on the program being the RAAF.
+On 4 November 2021, Boeing Australia announced the Melbourne facility, Boeing Australia, had already commenced construction of its fifth aircraft.
+On 26 March 2024, Boeing Australia announced the commencement of construction of a 9000 square-metre factory complex, named the Wellcamp Aerospace and Defence Precinct, in Wellcamp, Toowoomba, in partnership with the Wagners.
 While earthworks begin, Wagner Corporation is continuing to work with Boeing Australia to finalise the production facility design and architectural features.
 This facility had initially been announced on 21 September 2021 by the Queensland Premier to support construction of the Ghost Bat.

 In the official naming ceremony held at RAAF Base Amberley on 21 March 2022, it was announced the Loyal Wingman will be named the MQ-28A Ghost Bat in RAAF service, named after an Australian bat found in northern parts of the Australian continent.
 The ghost bat is an Australian native mammal known for teaming together in a pack to detect and hunt, which reflects the unique characteristics of the aircraft's sensors and intelligence, surveillance and reconnaissance abilities.

 The RAAF initially planned to buy three Airpower Teaming System (ATS) systems, as part of the Loyal Wingman Advanced Development Program (LWADP).
 These three drones were built at an automated production line in Melbourne, Victoria.
 The order was increased to six with an A$115 million contract days after the first flight.
 As of 9 May 2023, the Australian government confirmed its commitment to funding 10 aircraft for the RAAF, not including three prototypes that will not be owned by the government or operated by the RAAF.
 This takes the government's total investment in the Loyal Wingman program to over A$600 million.
-The uncrewed platforms are scheduled to enter service with the RAAF in 2024-25.
+The uncrewed platforms are scheduled to enter service with the RAAF in 2024–25.

 In February 2024, the Australian Government announced a further A$400 million in funding for three more aircraft, built to the new "Block 2" standard.
 The announced improvements included developments to the wing, GPS, sensors, mission payloads, integrated combat system and the autonomous systems.